bhavikbhagwani/groupprojectG30/README.md

 This will create HTML documents inside doc/pydoc
 You can open the generated html documentation in your web browser.

+To generate HTML documentation for all classes just type

+        make pdoc

+This will generate HTML documentation inside doc/pdoc

 To generate UML diagrams you can just type

         make pyreverse

 This will generate UML diagrams inside doc/pyreverse

-To run both pydoc for all classes/files in directory and pyreverse for UML diagrams, there is a target for both these things in the Makefile by typing

-        make pdoc

-This will create a doc/ folder in the 'pig' directory with with folders:
+Now, you should have a doc/ directory inside pig with pyreverse/ and pdoc/

-    pydoc
-    pyreverse
+You can also just run the two targets directly (pyreverse and pdoc) using

+                make doc

 The pydoc folder will have HTML documentation for all classes found and the pyreverse folder will have UML diagrams for all classes found